Written by Mim Brown, Phoenix Support for Educators

 Have an opinion on this article?
 We want to hear it.
 Let us know your thoughts on education and care worksforce issues in the comments below.

-By Phoenix Support for Educators
+By Mim Brown, Facilitator, Phoenix Support for Educators